ibm-watson-data-lab/seti_at_ibm/README.md

 beyond our Solar System.
 Nearly each night, the ATA observes radio frequencies in the ~1-10 GHz frequency range from multiple locations in the sky.

-Observation of a potential signal results in three pieces of data
+Observation of a potential signal results in two pieces of data

-  * two raw data files, called a `compamp` or `archive-compamp`
+  * a raw data file, either a `compamp` or `archive-compamp` file depending on signal classification
-  * preliminary analysis of the signal, stored as a row in the `SignalDB` table
+  * real-time analysis of the signal, stored as a row in the `SignalDB` table

 On each ATA telescope, the horizontal and vertical polarization components of the radio signal are measured separately.